discordjs-cli/discordjs-cli/README.md

 ### NOTE: Commands must be run in the app root

 # /Slash commands
+#### NOTE: Slash commands need to be deployed in order for them to show up on discord
 ### Create a slash command
 To create a slash command, run the following command:
 ```